Little Rock Water Quality at a Glance

 Central Arkansas Water serves approximately 450,000 residents across the greater Little Rock metropolitan area, including North Little Rock, Sherwood, Jacksonville, Bryant, Cabot, and numerous surrounding communities in Pulaski, Saline, Lonoke, and Grant counties.
 As Arkansas’s largest water utility, the system encompasses over 2,770 miles of water distribution lines, multiple treatment facilities, and advanced monitoring systems that deliver an average of 126 million gallons of drinking water daily to the state’s capital region.

-Central Arkansas Water sources its drinking water from two pristine surface water reservoirs: Lake Maumelle, located 15 minutes west of Little Rock, provides approximately 65% of the system’s daily demand, while Lake Winona in the Ouachita Mountain foothills supplies the remaining 35%.
-Raw water is treated at two state-of-the-art facilities – the Jack H. Wilson Water Treatment Plant with a capacity of 133 million gallons per day, and the Ozark Point Water Treatment Plant rated at 24 million gallons per day.
-The utility maintains an exemplary compliance record with zero Safe Drinking Water Act violations since 2014, implementing comprehensive watershed protection, advanced treatment technologies, and proactive infrastructure improvements to ensure safe, reliable water service for future generations in Central Arkansas.
+Central Arkansas Water sources its drinking water from two surface water reservoirs: Lake Maumelle, located 15 minutes west of Little Rock, provides approximately 65% of the system’s daily demand, while Lake Winona in the Ouachita Mountain foothills supplies the remaining 35%.
+Raw water is treated at two facilities — the Jack H. Wilson Water Treatment Plant (capacity 133 MGD, currently undergoing a $230 million overhaul due for completion in early 2030) and the Ozark Point Water Treatment Plant (24 MGD).
+The utility maintains an exemplary compliance record with zero Safe Drinking Water Act violations.
+For statewide context, see our Arkansas water quality overview.

 Latest Testing Results

-- Compliance Excellence: Central Arkansas Water maintains a perfect compliance record with zero Safe Drinking Water Act violations since 2014, consistently meeting all EPA and Arkansas Department of Health drinking water standards.
+• Compliance Record: Central Arkansas Water maintains an excellent compliance record with zero Safe Drinking Water Act violations, consistently meeting all EPA and Arkansas Department of Health drinking water standards through 2025–2026.

 Water Sources

-- Lake Winona: Secondary source in Saline County providing 35% of supply, a scenic 1.9 square mile reservoir nestled in the Ouachita Mountain foothills with excellent natural protection.
+• Lake Winona: Secondary source in Saline County providing 35% of supply, a 1.9 square mile reservoir in the Ouachita Mountain foothills with excellent natural protection.

 Advanced Treatment Technology

-- Combined Capacity: Total treatment capacity of 157 million gallons per day provides 20% above maximum daily demand, ensuring adequate supply during peak usage and emergency situations.
+• Combined Capacity: Total treatment capacity of 157 million gallons per day provides adequate supply during peak usage and emergency situations, though emerging contaminants like PFAS require specialised treatment technologies not yet installed.

 Customer Protection Initiatives

-Central Arkansas Water provides comprehensive customer support through various programs, including low-income assistance providing up to $2,000 in credits for qualifying households, 24/7 emergency service, and convenient online account management.
-The utility offers educational outreach, conservation programs, and transparent communication through detailed water quality reports.
-With 20+ years of consolidated operations, Central Arkansas Water demonstrates commitment to public health protection through rigorous water quality monitoring, watershed management, and continuous infrastructure improvements while maintaining affordable rates for the diverse communities it serves across Central Arkansas.
+Central Arkansas Water provides comprehensive customer support through various programmes, including low-income assistance providing up to $2,000 in credits for qualifying households, 24/7 emergency service, and convenient online account management.
+The utility offers educational outreach, conservation programmes, and transparent communication through detailed annual water quality reports.
+Given ongoing concerns about chromium-6, disinfection byproducts, and PFAS proximity, residents should consult our water filter recommendations and stay informed via our water alerts and news section.

 Recommendations for Little Rock Residents